alain-jotterand/alain-jotterand/README.md

-## Hi there 👋

-**alain-jotterand/alain-jotterand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on qwc
+- 🔭 I’m currently working on qwc, a system to display geographical maps
 - 🌱 I’m currently learning reactJS